ckxng/racingweb/README.md

 4. All lanes are used in each heat
 5. Heats are re-ordered to _try_ and avoid a car racing in two heats in a row
 6. Car order is offset slightly to encourage cars to race against different opponents

+The default race generation method is a simple left rotation, as shown in the following 9 car, 3 lane schedule:

+    1 2 3
+    2 3 4
+    3 4 5
+    4 5 6
+    5 6 7
+    6 7 8
+    7 8 9
+    8 9 1
+    9 1 2

+The heats are then re-ordered (if possible) to prefer a sequence where cars are not racing in sequential heats.
+This is primarily a benefit to the race operators, but also helps somewhat shuffle cars throughout the duration of the race improving racer engagement.

+    1 2 3
+    4 5 6
+    7 8 9
+    2 3 4
+    5 6 7
+    8 9 1
+    3 4 5
+    6 7 8
+    9 1 2

+However, importing a pre-generated race will also be supported in a future version.
+This will allow for races generated by [Young and Pope Perfect-N Chart Generator](http://stanpope.net/ppngen.html) to be used.

 ## Docs